Democratising trust: Open source tooling for safe, secure and trustworthy AI

 Today, we face a similar moment with AI- though the stakes are different.
 Trustworthy AI is not only about preventing security breaches, but about understanding and verifying how systems behave and what outputs they produce.
 An AI system that offers biased medical advice, generates inappropriate content, or fabricates legal precedents may not be “hacked” but it is still unreliable and unsafe to use.

 While tools to assess AI systems do exist, many are proprietary or require significant technical expertise.
-This session argues that if AI systems are to be truly trustworthy, these capabilities must be more widely accessible.
-We need open-source tools that allow a broad range of users – not only technology companies and specialists – to test, measure, and assess whether AI systems behave as intended and respect legal frameworks and fundamental rights.
+This session argued that if AI systems are to be truly trustworthy, these capabilities must be more widely accessible.
+There is a need for open-source tools that allow a broad range of users – not only technology companies and specialists – to test, measure, and assess whether AI systems behave as intended and respect legal frameworks and fundamental rights.

 Session focus

-Co-hosted by the OECD, the India AI Impact Summit, Mozilla, ROOST, the UK AI Security Institute, and Mistral AI, this panel will explore the practical landscape of open source tooling for trustworthy AI.
-Our experts will:
+Co-hosted by the OECD, the India AI Impact Summit, Mozilla, ROOST, the UK AI Security Institute, and Mistral AI, the panel explored the practical landscape of open source tooling for trustworthy AI.
+The experts:

-• Take stock of the current open source tooling ecosystem, highlighting key gaps and challenges.
+• Took stock of the current open source tooling ecosystem, highlighting key gaps and challenges.

-• Showcase open source tools that enable both technical and non-technical stakeholders to monitor and assess AI safety, security, and trustworthiness.
+• Showcased open source tools that enable both technical and non-technical stakeholders to monitor and assess AI safety, security, and trustworthiness.

-• Examine how open source approaches can help build capacity in underrepresented regions and communities.
+• Examined how open source approaches can help build capacity in underrepresented regions and communities.

-• Present the OECD.AI Catalogue of Tools and Metrics for Trustworthy AI and launch an open call for submissions of open source tools, inviting AI practitioners worldwide to contribute.
-Selected tools will be featured on OECD.AI and promoted through social media and other communication channels.
+• Presented the OECD.AI Catalogue of Tools and Metrics for Trustworthy AI and launched an open call for submissions of open source tools, inviting AI practitioners worldwide to contribute.
+Selected tools are to be featured on OECD.AI and promoted through social media and other communication channels.

 Call for Submissions: Open source tools for Trustworthy AI